FLORIDA RESIDENCY REQUIREMENTS

 - Florida vehicle registration

-- Proof of full-time employment in Florida (at least 30 hours/week for 12 months)
+- Proof of permanent full-time employment in Florida (at least 30 hours per week for the previous 12-month period)

 Additional Supporting Documents (Tier 2):